jkang1220/spotify-calendar-app/README.md

 10. Days with too many events will automatically have a scrollbar in it.
 11. The user can update and delete events by clicking on an event and then seleting the update or delete buttons.
 12. The UI should has 5 rows of 7 boxes with the correct date on the correct days.
+13. The UI will alert the user and not save/update the event if:
+    a.
+The event date is before the end start date
+    b.
+The event description is empty

 ## Installation